CAcertOrg/cacert-infradocs/docs/systems/infra02.rst

 Risk assessments and critical packages
 --------------------------------------

-The system is the host system for all other infrastructure systems.
+The system is the host system for other infrastructure systems.
 Access to this system has to be tightly controlled.

 Critical Configuration items
 ============================